Distributed Statistical Estimation and Rates of Convergence in Normal Approximation

 \section{Abstract}

-This paper presents new algorithms for distributed statistical estimation that can take advantage of the divide-and-conquer approach.
-We show that one of the key benefits attained by an appropriate divide-and-conquer strategy is robustness, an important characteristic of large distributed systems.
-We introduce a class of algorithms that are based on the properties of the geometric median, establish connections between performance of these distributed algorithms and rates of convergence in normal approximation, and provide tight deviations guarantees for resulting estimators in the form of exponential concentration inequalities.

-Our techniques are illustrated through several examples: in particular, we obtain new results for the median-of-means estimator, as well as provide performance guarantees for robust distributed maximum likelihood estimation.
+This paper presents a class of new algorithms for distributed statistical estimation that exploit divide-and-conquer approach.
+We show that one of the key benefits of the divide-and-conquer strategy is robustness, an important characteristic for large distributed systems.
+We establish connections between performance of these distributed algorithms and the rates of convergence in normal approximation, and prove non-asymptotic deviations guarantees, as well as limit theorems, for the resulting estimators.
+Our techniques are illustrated through several examples: in particular, we obtain new results for the median-of-means estimator, as well as provide performance guarantees for distributed maximum likelihood estimation.